The Defenders (1961 TV series): Sequel and spin-offs

 A re-envisioned version of the series aired on the Showtime network in 1997 as a trilogy of television films.
 Still called The Defenders, it featured E. G. Marshall in his original role as Lawrence Preston.
-However, the three Showtime films focused on Beau Bridges as Don Preston, a previously unmentioned second son of Lawrence, and Martha Plimpton as M.J., the daughter of Ken Preston, who is said to have died (as had Reed in 1992).
+New co-stars were Beau Bridges as Don Preston, a previously unmentioned second son of Lawrence, and Martha Plimpton as M.J., the daughter of Ken Preston, who is said to have died (as had Reed in 1992).
 Don and M.J. worked as lawyers and carried on the family legacy.
-However, Marshall died after the completion of the second episode ("Choice of Evils").
+Marshall died after the completion of the second episode ("Choice of Evils").
 Production was halted, and the remaining episode, "Taking the First," aired as a movie special in 1998.